choiway/prognog/README.md

     projected_returns_df.to_csv(returns_path, index=False)
 ```

-You can find the full python in the `prog.py` file of this directory.
+You can find the full python code in the `prog.py` file in this repository.

-The run the Rust binary, `clotho`, from the Python script I use `os.popen`.
-Which is cool but would be better if it just accepted an array of commands.
+To run the Rust binary, `clotho`, from the Python script I use `os.popen`.
+Once I had the Rust implementation working, I used the same function call and executed the Rust binary.

 ```python
 def generate_projected_returns(filepath, ticker_symbol, generations, days_ahead, expiry_date):